 - Add the water, vinegar, and sugar to a small saucepan.
 Stir.
 Heat over medium-low for 2-3 minutes.

-- Meanwhile, thinly slice the onion and place in a heat-proof jar.
-Pour the warm brine over the onions, cover and set aside.
+- Meanwhile, thinly slice the onion and place it in a heat-proof jar like these Weck canning jars.
+Pour the warm brine over the onions, cover, and set aside.

 - Once cool, store in the refrigerator for up to one week.